Major and Minor in Legal Studies

-The minor in legal studies is not a pre-law program, but students can choose to pursue it together with their major if they are considering law school.
+The major and minor in legal studies are not pre-law programs, but students can choose to pursue them if they are considering law school.

 The law permeates every aspect of society.
 It impacts all fields of study and all areas of employment, from business to education, and from medicine to human services.

-The minor in legal studies provides an in-depth understanding of the legal system, including the infrastructure, reasoning process, and basic procedural and substantive principles underlying the law.
-It can be especially useful for students who will encounter legal concepts in their careers but who may not want to become lawyers.
+The major and minor in legal studies provide an in-depth understanding of the legal system, including the infrastructure, reasoning process, and basic procedural and substantive principles underlying the law.
+They can be especially useful for students who will encounter legal concepts in their careers but who may not want to become lawyers.

-How the legal studies minor will benefit you
+How the legal studies major or minor will benefit you

-What you’ll learn in the legal studies minor
+What you’ll learn in the legal studies major or minor

-As a student in the legal studies minor, you’ll gain an understanding of:
+As a student in legal studies, you’ll gain an understanding of:

 - The basic structure, function, operation and role of modern U.S. legal systems (such as courts, administrative agencies, legislation, and enforcement mechanisms), fundamental legal rights, and core legal concepts, principles and doctrines.